AlexandraWilliams7/Pewlett-Hackard_Analysis/README.md

 -  Will there be enough employees to fill those positions?
 -  Will there be enough time to train or mentor the replacement?

-When this analysis, the "silver tsunami" will be.
-The reports will show:
+This analysis will provide the company  reports to help prepare for the "silver tsunami" The reports will show:
 -   The employees are retirement eligible by title.
+-   the total count for each title.
 -   The employees eligible for the mentorship program The reports were completed using SQL and DBAs.
 All Data was exported into to CSV files for the managers.